 At age 29, O'Malley became the first female president of an NBA franchise as well as one of the first women in a major front-office position in major league sports.
 She is the former president of the NBA's Washington Bullets (now the Wizards) and Washington Sports and Entertainment.
-In her 20-year tenure with Washington Sports, she also ran the Verizon Center (formerly the MCI Center), the WNBA's Washington Mystics, and Ticketmaster Washington-Baltimore.
+In her 20-year tenure with Washington Sports, she also ran the Capitol One Arena (formerly the Verizon Center), the WNBA's Washington Mystics, and Ticketmaster Washington-Baltimore.

 Never wavering from her original career goal to run a sports franchise, she interned with the Bullets (later renamed the Wizards) and the Capitals hockey team.
 After graduating from college, she worked with an advertising firm.
 But when a job opening came up within the Bullets organization for director of advertising, she was compelled to apply.
 Just five years later, she was named president of Washington Sports and Entertainment, including the Washington Wizards.